The auto-entrepreneur business status in France

 Tax and Social Charges â€“ â€śMicro-Fiscalâ€ť and â€śMicro-Socialâ€ť options

 Auto-entrepreneurs pay social charges (cotisations sociales) under a system known as the micro-social simplifiĂ©.
-These charges are paid either monthly or quarterly based on the previous monthâ€™s or quarterâ€™s turnover.
-The sums involved are (2017 figures):
+These charges are paid either monthly or quarterly based on a fixed percentage of the previous monthâ€™s or quarterâ€™s turnover.
+The percentages for 2018 are down slightly on 2017:

 - 1% of turnover for those re-selling goods or materials;